-- Such as the Program on Attacks against Journalists and Civil Defenders of Human Rights, 2005, which was based on a pilot program of the National Human Rights Commission-NHRC from 1997; or the Special Rapporteur for Freedom of Expression and Assistance to Human Rights Defenders, of 2007, the Mexico Citz Human Rights Commission.
+- Such as the General Directorate of the Program on Attacks against Journalists and Civil Defenders of Human Rights, 2005, which was based on a pilot program of the National Human Rights Commission-NHRC from 1997; or the Special Rapporteur for Freedom of Expression and Assistance to Human Rights Defenders, of 2007, the Mexico Citz Human Rights Commission.
 For further details, see Maria Martín and Enrique Eguren, Op.
 Cit. p.17.
-Annex 2. - Office of the High Commissioner for Human Rights (OHCHR), "Defender los derechos humanos: entre el compromiso y el riesgo", §125-126, pp. 33-34, 2009.
+Annex 2. - Office of the High Commissioner for Human Rights (OHCHR), "Defender los derechos humanos: entre el compromiso y el riesgo", §125-126, pp. 33-34, 2010.